BlitzkriegSoftware/postgres-enterprise-queue/doc/README.md

 ### Prerequisites

-Make sure you have:
+Make sure you have: Powershell 7+

-- NPM v11+
-- Node v24+
-- Powershell 7+

 ### Preperation